saleheen1/flutter_blog_clean_architecture/README.md

 # Flutter blog clean architecture

-This is more like a demo project I am just putting in github to show off my coding style.
-The project follows clean architecture with SOLID Principle.
+The project follows clean architecture with Block pattern & SOLID Principle.
+This is a small project I am just putting in github to show off my coding style.

 State management: Bloc <br />
 For Dependency injection: get_it (pacakge) <br />